Raptor: Distributed Scheduling for Serverless Functions: The Scheduler -- ``Raptor''

-Each instance of Raptor implements two interfaces towards the OpenWhisk services; an action proxy server that receives activation requests from OpenWhisk invokers, and an API client that sends API requests to an OpenWhisk controller (Figure~\ref{f:RaptorInterfaces}).
-Internally, each instance of Raptor implements an interface that language runtimes integrate with.
-Raptor's runtime interface requires that each function invocation is isolated into its own process and inherits a set of isolated file descriptors provided by Raptor for IPC.
-This enables traditional operating system controls to be used to secure user data.
-Currently, Raptor only supports \emph{fork-exec} based runtime spawning, which is sufficient for lightweight languages with fast runtime startups like NodeJS.
-For heavy-weight languages such as Python 3, we leave open the option of implementing a fork-server runtime spawning interface that accepts file descriptors passed over unix domain sockets for low latency runtime startups.
+In our prototype, each instance of Raptor implements two interfaces towards the core OpenWhisk services: an action proxy server that receives activation requests from invokers over the OpenWhisk action interface, and an API client that sends requests to an OpenWhisk controller to implement the action \emph{fork} procedure (Figure~\ref{f:ch5-RaptorInterfaces}).
+Internally, each instance of Raptor implements an interface that language runtimes can integrate with.
+Raptor's runtime interface requires that each function invocation is isolated into its own process that inherits a set of isolated file descriptors provided by Raptor for IPC.
+This enables traditional operating system controls to be used to secure user data and ensures that our runtime interface is no less secure than the traditional container isolation model for serverless functions.
+Currently, our prototype only supports executing functions via system calls to \texttt{fork()} and \texttt{exec()}, which is sufficient for languages with short runtime initialization times like NodeJS and Lua.
+For languages like Python 3 with long runtime initialization times, we leave open the future option of implementing a fork-server action interface for function execution.

-Function code packing is implemented by overriding the /init route of the action proxy interface.
-In addition to receiving an archive of user code and library dependencies, Raptor expects to receive a container action manifest that lists the entrypoints, filesystem locations, and any dependencies between functions (such as action sequence dependencies), as in Table~\ref{t:ActionManifest}.